zyedidia/eget/man/eget.md

 :    Include pre-releases when fetching the latest version.
 This will get the latest overall release, even if it is a pre-release.

+  `--source`

+:    Download the source code for the repository (only works for GitHub repositories) rather than a release.
+Downloads from the "master" branch by default.
+Use `--tag` to download a different tag or branch.

   `--to=`

 :    Move the executable to the given name after extraction.
 Example: **`eget zyedidia/micro --to /usr/local/bin`**.
 Example: **`eget --asset nvim.appimage --to nvim neovim/neovim`**.